Learn what you need to know to make an informed decision among the different types of wireless TV headphones.

 Different Versions of BT

 Bluetooth technology has progressively improved over the years with newer iterations that can support more features and profiles.
-It’s easy to get confused in the terminology for the various versions, so here’s a brief breakdown of the latest three:
+It’s easy to get confused in the terminology for the various versions, so here’s a brief breakdown of the current most used three But for a more detailed guide, check out our article on the different Bluetooth versions.

 Bluetooth 4.1 (Released in 2013)